Community Investment Funds

-Download NC3’s how-to guide on Community Investment Funds.
-Cutting Edge principal, Brian Beckon is a co-author and NC3 board member.
+Download NC3’s how-to guide on Community Investment Funds, co-authored by Cutting Edge principal and NC3 board member Brian Beckon.

 A venture (nonprofit or for-profit) can raise capital from their community either directly or indirectly.
 The direct approach is sometimes referred to as investment crowdfunding, a term that includes both direct public offerings (DPOs) and Title III Regulation Crowdfunding.
 Indirectly, a venture can be funded by a Community Investment Fund (CIF).
 CIFs help to empower communities by allowing community members, anyone of virtually any economic class, to invest in a community fund which in turns invests in ventures, revitalization projects or other mission driven enterprises.
 CIFs allow communities to build wealth through a cycle of investment, growth, profit (returned to community investors), and reinvestment.
 Read more about the power of community capital here.